Rizaaal/NextJS-to-do-list/README.md

-Project made for a final assignment for a front-end development course, made with NextJS.
+*Yet another* project made for a final assignment for a front-end development course, made with NextJS.
 Made in 5 hours!

 to start, clone the repo and run:\
 `npm i`